danbev/learning-wasi/README.md

 ### Learning Web Assembly System Interface (WASI)
 This project is a collection of notes and examples to help me understand WASI and WASM.
-This is an API to which provides access to operating system like function calls to access files and the filesystem, Berkley sockets, clocks, and random numbers.
+This is an API which provides access to operating system like function calls to access files and the filesystem, Berkley sockets, clocks, and random numbers.
 At the same time it has a capability-based security model for this I/O (it extends WebAssembly's sandbox model).